surfman100/coding-documentation/database/database-optimisation.md

 ## Workload Groups
 Container for session requests
-Usefull to limit how much resources a workload can use Used with Resource Govenor on SQL Instances
+Usefull to limit how much resources a workload can use Used with **Resource Governor** on SQL Instances
+- emable RG
+- create workgroup
+- create resource pool

 # Statistics
 stored as blobs, information on distribution of data in one or more columns